 There are also several factors known to reduce BDNF expression.
 One of the major contributors to decreased levels is excessive stress.
 Stress can either be acute or chronic in order to alter brain health.
 Avoiding stress when possible can help brain functioning in addition to lowering emotional distress.

 Another potential factor is inactivity.
-Failing to participate in regular exercise may be obviously associated with poor physical health, but it is also an indicator for poor brain health as well.
+Failing to participate in regular exercise may be obviously associated with poor physical health, but it is also an indicator of poor brain health as well.

-Ultimately, BDNF is a critical player in the production of new neurons and survival of old.
+Ultimately, BDNF is a critical player in the production of new neurons and the survival of old ones.
 As the source of communication throughout the nervous system responsible for orchestrating vital functions that sustain life, damaged neurons result in loss of brain function and productivity.
-Increasing BDNF levels can help reduce effects of nerve cell death and interrupt premature aging.
+Increasing BDNF levels can help reduce the effects of nerve cell death and interrupt premature aging.

 Boost Mental Energy & Focus